n1healthcare/OcrRouter/docs/BACKENDS.md

 **Limitations**:
 - ✗ Does not support `ocr_only` mode (requires layout detection)
 - ✗ Slower than one-step models (two VLM calls per page)
+- ✗ In complex layouts (e.g., medical reports), layout detection may miss some words, which then never get passed to OCR

 **Best For**:
 - Research papers and theses